 If you want to apply for an assessment of reasonable credit equivalence for your BioBanking credits you should complete the Application for an Assessment of Reasonable Equivalence of Biodiversity Credits-created credits form.

 You will need to attach a current BioBanking credit ownership report to the application.

-The Department of Planning, Industry and Environment (DPIE) may undertake further verification of your identity and you will need to provide your consent to this.
-To find out more about how we personal information please read our commitment to privacy and security.
+The Department of Planning, Industry and Environment (DPIE) may take further steps to confirm your identity and you will need to provide your consent to this.
+To find out more about how we personal information, please read our commitment to privacy and security.

-If you are signing the form on behalf of the applicant, you must provide both the identity verification for the BioBanking credit owner and yourself.
+If you are signing the form on behalf of the applicant, you must provide proof of identity for the BioBanking credit owner and yourself.
 Also, you must state the nature of your legal authority and attach documentary evidence of this authority (e.g. power of attorney, executor, trustee, company director etc.).

 Assessment of an application for reasonable equivalence process – existing BioBanking credits

 Where a request for reasonable equivalence is made for the purpose of determining the reasonably equivalent Biodiversity Offsets Scheme credits from BioBanking credits issued under the TSC Act, DPIE will adopt the following approach.